qrsouther/blueprint-app/docs/architecture/CUSTOM_UI_COMPOSITOR_ARCHITECTURE.md

 **The Breakthrough:** Custom UI can inject rendered HTML directly into Confluence page DOM, **bypassing iframes entirely** for View Mode.

+**Reference Implementation:** See `src/resolvers/poc-injection-resolver.js` for a proof-of-concept that demonstrates injecting content directly into Confluence page body via REST API.
+This POC validates the core injection mechanism and serves as a foundation for the desired ideal implementation.

 ```
 ┌─────────────────────────────────────────────┐
 │  Confluence Page                            │